pankajbty/ClipboardHealth/README.md

 # External Dependencies
 After this we have to open the project in IntelliJ IDEA Make Sure you have the Following things:-
-1. Right version of JAVA for this from Java 8 to Java 11
+1. Right version of JAVA for this from Java 8 or Java 11
 2. Have Latest Maven
 3. Latest Chrome Driver version